-The development of a dog park within the Valley Park, Newtownabbey had also created an enclosed area where dogs can be exercised off lead.
-There were currently no restrictions on dogs in this area, therefore no amendments to the Dog Control Orders were required.
+The development of a dog park within the Valley Park, Newtownabbey has also created an enclosed area where dogs can be exercised off lead.
+There are currently no restrictions on dogs in this area, therefore no amendments to the Dog Control Orders are required.